msoyka/Augmented-ITCSS-Architecture/README.md

 * **UTILITIES**
   * Classes that can be applied to html elements or used within tools and other modules / frameworks to help with DRY coding techniques
-  * Utilities help seperate general global styles to increaases flexiblity and can be added and changed freely.
+  * Utilities help separate general global styles to increases flexibility and can be added and changed freely.
   * Examples: color, font, text-size, padding, align, background, etc.